Gigaspaces/xap-docs/site/content/xap121adm/web-management-console-starting.markdown

 For more details on XAP's web application support, please refer to [this page]({{%currentjavaurl%}}/web-application-support.html).

-#### Deploying the Management Console Web Application to a 3rd Party JEE Servlet Container
+## Deploying  to a 3rd Party JEE Servlet Container

 It is also possible to deploy the web application to a 3rd party servlet container (e.g. Apache Tomcat (must be Tomcat 8 and above in order to support java 8)).
 Please consult your web container documentation for deployment instructions.